-The conclusion of Michelangelo Antonioni’s informal trilogy on modern malaise, L’eclisse (The Eclipse) tells the story of a young woman (Monica Vitti) who leaves one lover (Francisco Rabal) only to drift into a relationship with another (Alain Delon).
-Using the architecture of Rome as a backdrop for the couple’s doomed affair, Antonioni reaches the apotheosis of his modernist style, returning to his favorite themes: alienation and the difficulty of finding connections in an increasingly mechanized world. —The Criterion Collection
+The concluding chapter of Antonioni’s informal trilogy on contemporary malaise tells the story of a young woman who leaves one lover and drifts into a relationship with another with the architecture of Rome as a backdrop for the doomed affair.

 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing